joshbegley/nyt-latest/README.md

 `There is no way to remove his culpability in the neglectful handling of the coronavirus.`\
 https://nytimes.com/2020/06/24/opinion/trump-coronavirus-deaths.html?searchResultPosition=5

-**SoftBank CEO Says Equity Value of Group's Holdings Has Recovered to Pre-Virus Levels**\
+**SoftBank CEO Says Equity Value Back at Pre-Virus Levels**\
-`SoftBank Group Corp Chief Executive Masayoshi Son said at an annual shareholders' meeting on Thursday the equity value of the group's holdings has recovered to pre-coronavirus pandemic levels.`\
+`SoftBank Group Corp Chief Executive Masayoshi Son said on Thursday the equity value of the group's holdings has recovered to pre-coronavirus outbreak levels, in a defence of his investing reputation after the group was hammered by losses.`\
 https://nytimes.com/reuters/2020/06/24/technology/24reuters-softbank-group-agm.html?searchResultPosition=6

 **U.S. Open to Hold Wheelchair Event After Player Backlash**\